Composition ornament

-Composition ornament ("compo") is a mouldable thermoplastic compound, consisting of powdered chalk mixed with collagen (hide glue), resin (pine rosin) and linseed oil; worked either by hand or more usually pressed into moulds to produce decorative work.
+Composition ornament ("compo") is a mouldable thermoplastic compound, consisting of powdered chalk mixed with collagen (hide glue), resin (pine rosin) and linseed oil in ratio 1 to 1 to 1 by volume.; worked either by hand or more usually pressed into moulds to produce decorative work.
 It's now most commonly seen as part of gilded picture frames, but was in use for many smaller decorative mouldings from the later part of the Baroque period.

 Compo recipes

 A basic compo recipe can have many variations.

 Some understanding of what each ingredient is doing helps when adjusting the basic recipe, starting with the four essential ingredients: